Philosophy 329:

 Philosophy About Hume

-Issues of Hume Studies, an interdisciplinary journal devoted to Hume, from 1975 - 1989 are available free via their website at http://www.humesociety.org/hs/index.html.
+Many issues of Hume Studies, an interdisciplinary journal devoted to Hume are available free via their website at https://www.humesociety.org/.

 You can listen to an interview with Hume scholar Don Garrett about Hume.